TurningOfTables/turningoftables.github.io/content/posts/function-mocking.md

 A little exploration of small scale function mocking for Go testing<!--more-->

-Function mocking is an area I hasn't really dipped into very much until recently.
+Function mocking is an area I hadn't really dipped into very much until recently.
 My main mocking experience has been verbal and network based, using tools like [Charles](https://www.charlesproxy.com/), [Mountebank](http://www.mbtest.org/) and the like.

 The concept is similar of course, except instead of mocking network responses or requests you're mocking functions.